Downton Abbey: United States

 In the United States, Downton Abbey was first broadcast in January 2011 on PBS, as part of the 40th season of Masterpiece.
 The programme was aired in four 90-minute episodes, controversially requiring PBS to alter the beginning and endpoints of each episode and make other small changes, slightly altering each episode's structure to fit the programme precisely into the allotted running-time.
 (Note: For example, these structure changes resulted in the character of entail heir Matthew Crawley (played by Dan Stevens) coming into the storyline in the first episode in the United States broadcast, rather than in the second as he had in the UK broadcast.)
 (Note: The series aired in the UK with commercial breaks, which required PBS, according to a spokeswoman, "to plug those holes".)
 As part of Masterpiece, episodes shown on PBS also featured Masterpiece host (Laura Linney), who introduced each episode, explaining matters such as "the entail" and "Buccaneers" (Note: American heiresses who married into the British aristocracy during the Gilded Age—see: The Buccaneers, a novel by Edith Wharton.) for the benefit of American viewers; this was perceived as condescending by some American critics.
 PBS editing for broadcasts in the United States continued in the subsequent seasons.
 The final and sixth season aired in 2016.
-PBS continued to repeat episodes until 2020, when NBCUniversal took over the US broadcasting rights for its streaming service Peacock.
+PBS continued to repeat episodes until 2020, when NBCUniversal took over the American broadcasting rights for its streaming service Peacock.
 The series became available on Netflix in 2021.
 The series also aired on the E! network in 2022.
+On 3 February 2026, PBS announced that the show will return on 1 March 2026 for PBS Passport members, with broadcasting rights beginning 17 May 2026.